*** About PCSP: click on ABOUT button above and look in Policies.

 *** Instructions for Authors and Author Guidelines: click on ABOUT buttom above and look in Submissions.

 *** For best viewing of this web site, use Internet Explorer, Chrome, Firefox, or Safari.

 To open the pdf files requires Acrobat version 8.0 or higher (see below).

-NOTE: Articles both in English and Japanese (see Table of Contents, with English translations presented first)
+Note: Articles in both English and Japanese (see Table of Contents, with English translation presented first)

-For Table of Contents and access to articles: go to bottom of this page; or click on "Current" button at top of this page; or go to righthand column.
+For Table of Contents and access to articles: go to bottom of this page; or click on "Current" button at top of this page.

-To capture some of the depth and span of Japanese case studies, Iwakabe's introduction is followed by two notable examples.
-Together these case studies illustrate the ends of a methodological continuum, with a case by Kayoko Murase representing the traditional, subjectively and narratively focused case study; and a case by Takashi Muto and Takashi Mitamura representing a scientifically precise single case design to objectively track in quantitative detail the change in targeted symptoms.
+In Japan, case studies are central to the country's practice, research, and training in psychotherapy, and the methodological scope of case study models is wide-ranging.
+In the June, 2015 issue of PCSP, we presented two notable examples, with the case of "Mr. R" by Kayoko Murase representing the traditional, subjectively and narratively focused case study; and the case of "Taro" by Takashi Muto and Takashi Mitamura representing a scientifically precise, single-case design objectively tracking in quantitative detail the change in targeted symptoms.